MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 ```

-# STRETCH: Adding Created At and Updated At Attributes
+# STRETCH CHALLENGE: Adding Created At and Updated At Attributes
 > [challenge]
 > Create a new model, and figure out how you can display these new attributes in your app:
 >